mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 - Firstly, a dimension may be scalar and need to be suitably bucketed (instead of every possible profile age being a unique slice element, maybe we prefer to group users between 12 and 16 months old into a single slice element); likewise we may need to use normalized versions of string fields
 - Secondly, we require that dimensions be non-overlapping, especially for metrics calculated over multiple days of user activity.
 In a given day, a profile may be active in multiple countries, but we aggregate that to a single value by taking the most frequent value seen in that day, breaking ties by taking the value that occurs last.
 In a given month, the assigned country may change from day to day; we use the value from the most recent active day up to the day we're calculating usage for.

+A slice is expressed as a set of conditions in `WHERE` or `GROUP BY` clauses when querying Exact MAU tables.

 # Using the Tables

 The various Exact MAU datasets are computed daily from the `*_last_seen`